ecordes-vt/docs/src/docs/automate-studio/Training/walk/README.md

 When you create a flow in Automate Studio, your edits are silently auto-saved (as you work) into the current _Build_ of your flow.
 Think of your flow as an application, which you are building a _version_ of.
 You might work on a particular version of your flow over a period of days, across multiple Automate Studio sessions.
 It might contain dozens (or even hundreds) of auto-saves, but you are still working on a particular flow version &mdash; a particular Build.

-Auto-saves are (of cuorse) automatic, but sometimes you will proactively initiate a Save with the Save button at the top of the canvas UI.
-Clicking this button tells Automate Studio that you wish to save your work _as a distinct Build_.
+Auto-saves are (of course) automatic, but sometimes you will proactively initiate a save with the Build button at the top of the canvas UI.
+Clicking this button tells Automate Studio that you wish to save your work _as a distinct, versioned Build_.

 Any Build you create can be selected for deployment into aiWARE.
 You can initiate deployment using the Deploy button at the top of the canvas UI.